lgreco/DataStructures/Exams/SU21_Final/src/readme.md

 Please make sure that you upload the correct files (the first two problems require `.java` files; the last problem requires a `.txt` file).

+To make things interesting: **you may use only one instance of ArrayList** and no other Java-supplied data structure.

 ## Problem 1: Lists

 _For this problem, upload your `FinalList.java` file on Sakai._